 Celebration takes place annually on the Georgia Tech campus.

-The Office of Solid Waste Management and Recycling manages an award-winning recycling program in conjunction with football season.
+The Office of Solid Waste Management and Recycling oversees an award-winning recycling program in conjunction with football season.

 Ideas to Serve is for current Tech students or recent alumni who have an early-stage product or service idea that is geared toward creating a better world.